Taking out of service

 An electrical installation can be considered as having been taken out of service after it has been separated from the electricity distribution network that supplies it reliably and in such a manner that voltage cannot be connected to it by regular means of operation.
 Tukes recommends that the electrical installation or a part thereof to be taken out of service is disassembled and removed completely.

 Notify the electricity distribution network operator about taking the installation or a part thereof out of service, and notify Tukes about large installations included in Tukes’s register.
-You can use the form SL2A to submit the notification, or send a freeform notification by email to the address kirjaamo (at) tukes.fi.
+You can send a freeform notification by email to the address kirjaamo (at) tukes.fi.

 If the activities in a building stop, such as when production is shut down, the building may not be necessarily disconnected completely from the electricity distribution network.
 Electricity may still be needed for purposes such as heating and lighting.
 If the electrical installation required an operation manager, this obligation will not end unless the electrical installation is completely separated from the electricity distribution network that supplies it.